mia-platform/distribution/README.md

 ### What is a Module or Addon?

-A module of the distribution is ultimately a kustomize bundle of yaml manifests that will setup all the resource needed for setting up a kubernetes operator for managing different function inside the cluster.
+A module of Magellano is ultimately a kustomize bundle of yaml manifests that will setup all the resource needed for setting up a kubernetes operator for managing different function inside the cluster.

-An addon of the distribution is a kustomize Component that will add resources and patches to the connected modules for adding functionality that will need the presence of two different modules inside the cluster.
+An addon of Magellano is a kustomize Component that will add resources and patches to the connected modules for adding functionality that will need the presence of two different modules inside the cluster.

 You can manually donwload and compose the various modules and addons but we also have developed a cli named [`vab`]